 - One-to one progress support directly and regularly from the Pupil Premium Co-ordinator to help track progress and performance.

-- Provide funding for enrichment activities such as Sports Leadership Award, Duke of Edinburgh Award and Arts Award.
+- Provide funding for enrichment activities such as Sports Leadership Award and Duke of Edinburgh Award.

-- Enhanced teaching support for students in English to attain national required target grades.
+- Enhanced teaching support for students in English and Maths to attain national required target grades.

 - Provide Mathematics equipment to ensure all Pupil Premium students are well equipped to deal with the technical aspects of the subject.

-- Provision of revision guides to support final exam success and attainment grades.
+- Provision of revision guides at KS4 and 5 to support final exam success and attainment grades.

 - Student learning trips in direct conjunction with subject matter.
 (This is vital in the provision of key student factual information for Case Studies and controlled assessments).